trevorhanus/tslint-config/README.md

 $ tslint --project tsconfig.json --fix
 ```

+## Using with webpack

+You can setup webpack to run your code through tslint during the bundle process.
+Errors will not prevent your code from being bundled, but will provide warnings in the console.
+To set this up follow the instructions below.

+TODO: fill this out

 ## Setting up vscode to run tslint

-You can configure vscode to run tslint automatically.
+You can configure vscode to run tslint while you are editing code.

-but idk how right now, so we need to update this portion of the documentation.
+TODO: fill this out